-Why may I need a cardiac stress test?
+Why do I need a cardiac stress test?

-- Find the cause of heart-related symptoms, such as chest pain or shortness of breath
+- To find the cause of symptoms related to your heart, such as chest pain or shortness of breath

-- Check for heart disease or arrhythmias (abnormal heartbeats)
+- To check for heart disease or arrhythmias (abnormal heartbeats)

-- Test how your heart works during exercise after a heart attack or heart surgery
+- To test how your heart works during exercise after a heart attack or heart surgery

 How is a cardiac stress test done?

 - Electrodes (sticky patches) will be put on your chest.
 Hair may need to be removed to help the patches stick to your skin.
-The electrodes will be attached to wires that carry the electrical activity of your heart to the electrocardiogram (ECG) monitor.
+The electrodes will be attached to wires that send the electrical activity of your heart to an EKG monitor.
 A wrap or belt may be placed around your waist to hold the cables in place.
-An ECG will then be recorded on paper.
-This is known as the resting ECG.
-Additional recordings will be made during and after exercise.
-You will be asked to start mild exercise on the stationary bike or treadmill and increase the exercise to your highest level.
+You will start exercising on a stationary bike or treadmill and increase the exercise to your highest level.
 If you are not able to exercise, you may be given an injection of medicine to make your heart work harder.

 What are the risks of a cardiac stress test?

 A cardiac stress test may cause you to feel dizzy, lightheaded, and weak.
-You may feel your heart throbbing or have extra heartbeats.
+You may feel your heart throb or race.
 You may have chest pain or a heart attack.